 Our two-year Master of Science in Biomedical Studies (MBS) program evolved from our former Medical Science Preparatory certificate and Master of Science in Biological Science program curricula into a fully federal financial aid–compliant two-year master's program.
+For details, please consult the catalog.

 Year 1: Focus on MCAT-related coursework

 The first-year curriculum focuses on building students' academic skills with advanced undergraduate coursework in physics and chemistry and rigorous graduate coursework in biochemistry, psychology, physiology, anatomy and laboratory techniques.
 In parallel, students engage in volunteering opportunities, and prepare for the MCAT with a dedicated year-long MCAT preparation and review course taught by Princeton Review.
-The undergraduate-level review courses in physics and chemistry are designed to improve students' undergraduate GPA and prepare for chemical and physical concepts tested in the new MCAT.
-Graduate courses provide the foundations for other sections of the new MCAT and for the rigor of the second-year curriculum.
+The undergraduate-level review courses in physics and chemistry are designed to improve students' undergraduate GPA and prepare for chemical and physical concepts tested in the MCAT.
+Graduate courses provide the foundations for other sections of the MCAT and for the rigor of the second-year curriculum.

 Students transition into the second year of the program after successful completion of Year 1, as demonstrated by a minimum 3.0 graduate-level GPA, sitting for the MCAT and releasing the score, and completing a summer research project.